 One downside of living in Los Angeles is that it can take a long time to commute to work.
 In Los Angeles, the average commute to work is 32.67 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.

-The citizens of Los Angeles are very well educated compared to the average community in the nation: 34.42% of adults in Los Angeles have a bachelor's degree or even advanced degree.
+The population of Los Angeles is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.42% of adults in Los Angeles have a bachelor's degree or even advanced degree.

 The per capita income in Los Angeles in 2018 was $35,261, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,044 for a family of four.
 However, Los Angeles contains both very wealthy and poor people as well.

 Los Angeles is an extremely ethnically-diverse city.
 The people who call Los Angeles home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Los Angeles, accounting for 48.46% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Los Angeles residents report their race to be White, followed by Asian.
 Important ancestries of people in Los Angeles include German, Irish, English, Italian, and Armenian.